 Welcome to the website of Vancouver Blepharoplasty specialist, Dr. Thomas Buonassisi.
 He is a Board Certified Facial Plastic Surgeon with twenty years performing cosmetic eyelid surgery.
-Upper blepharoplasty, also known as eyelid surgery or eyelid lift, upper blepharoplasty is a cosmetic surgery that removes or tightens sagging skin around the eyes, creating a smoother, more taut appearance.
+Upper blepharoplasty, also known as eyelid surgery or eyelid lift, is a cosmetic surgery that removes or tightens sagging skin around the eyes, creating a smoother, more taut appearance.
 In addition to removing extra skin, this procedure often involves the removal of fat pockets that make eyes look puffy.

 Some patients will benefit more from a traditional approach to an eyelid lift.
 Dr. Buonassisi will help determine the best approach for you during your surgical consultation.
 Typical candidates for upper eyelid lift surgery are men and women age 35 + who are noticing puffy and sagging upper eyelids.
 You may not be a candidate if you take prescription blood thinners such as warferin which you can not take a break from, or if you have chronic dry eye syndrome.

 Upper eyelid lift surgery may be combined with a lower eyelid lift, or with a browlift, depending on each patient’s objectives and facial features.
 The consultation, aside from the surgery itself, is the most important part of the cosmetic surgery process.
 Schedule a consultation today to discover if this procedure is right for you.
 Dr. Buonassisi is an expert cosmetic eyelid surgeon and will assess your medical history and objectives.
 Have all your questions answered and expectations managed.
 Some patients will opt to try non surgical treatments instead of – or in combination with – surgery.
 Common no surgical options offered at 8 West Clinic include medical microneedling, laser resurfacing and dermal fillers.
 Although these treatments won’t produce the same dramatic change as a surgical approach, they may be a good option for those patients wishing to avoid or postpone surgery, or who wish to achieve the best results possible with a combination of treatments.

 Facial Plastic Surgeon Dr. Thomas Buonassisi is an expert in cosmetic blepharoplasty.
 He begins by carefully measuring the appropriate amount of skin to remove.
 The eyelid is injected with local anesthetic so that the patient feels minimal discomfort during the surgery.
 He makes a precise incision in the eyelid, ensuring that the scar will be hidden in the natural crease of the eyelid once healed.
 He carefully removes skin and underlying fat.
 The incision is closed with fine sutures and these remain in the eyelids for one week.
 Upper Eyelid Blepharoplasty surgery typically takes from 1 – 1.5 hours, and patients can return home the same day.

-Dr. Buonassisi uses a variety of anesthesia techniques depending on each patient’s situation.
-In most cases, it is performed using local anesthesia and the option to take oral sedative.
+Dr. Buonassisi uses a variety of anesthesia techniques depending on each patient’s individual situation.
+In most cases, it is performed using local anesthesia with the option to take an oral sedative.
 Occasionally, when combined with other procedures, such as facelifts, a different type of anesthesia may be used.

 All surgeries result in scars.
 However, they are generally very difficult to see and appear invisible to the casual observer once they have fully healed.
 This is because the incision lines are carefully placed in the normal upper creases the eyelids.

 There is no specific age when upper eyelid surgery is appropriate.
-Most patients seek consultations for this procedure after age 35.
-Having said that, some patients experience lose skin and puffy eyelids as a result of family genetics and may consider this surgery sooner.
+Most patients seek consultations for this procedure after the age of 35.
+Having said that, some patients experience loose skin and puffy eyelids as a result of family genetics and may consider this surgery sooner.

 Before surgery, you will have an in depth discussion with Dr. Buonassisi about the risks and benefits of the procedure.
 You will also receive an information packet that includes many of the major risks of this surgery as well as detailed pre and post surgery instructions.
 Fortunately, most surgery complications are infrequent and minor when performed by a competent facial plastic surgeon.